hatanuk/PleaseExplain/README.md

 ## App Commands

 `/define [term] [definition]`
 Simple as it sounds.
-Associates a [term], which could be a word or phrase, with a specific definition.
+Associates a term, which could be a word or phrase, with a specific definition.
 Feel free to include examples.

 `/undefine [term]`
 Removes that term from the dictionary.